bchardim/openshift-workshop/README.md

 Create a MySQL database container that uses a Secret for storing database authentication credentials.

 * As developer create new project mysql.
-Review secrets requiered on mysql.yml
+Review secrets required on mysql.yml

 ```bash
 $ oc login -u developer